-Of the four Gospel accounts of that open the New Testament, only two have traditionally been claimed to have been written by men that Jesus Christ Himself had called to be His apostles; Matthew Levi, a tax collector from Capernaum in Galilee, and John Zebeddee, the fisherman and younger brother of James ("The Elder"), also from Capernaum.
-For more information about the authorship of the Gospel of John, see Article 3 - Why Include The Gospel of John on page 178.
+Of the four Gospel accounts that open the New Testament only two have traditionally been claimed to have been written by men that Jesus Christ Himself had called to be His apostles; Matthew Levi, a tax collector from Capernaum in Galilee, and John Zebeddee, the fisherman and younger brother of James ("The Elder"), also from Capernaum.
+For more information about the authorship of The Gospel of John see Article 3 - Why Include The Gospel of John.

-Whoever the authors of any of these four Gospel accounts of the sayings and events of the life and ministry of Jesus were, each writer was a unique person, who had his own individual personality, ancestral lineage, cultural heritage, education, occupation, beliefs and point of view on God, the world, Judaism, and the mission of The Messiah.
+Whoever the authors of any of these four Gospel accounts of the sayings and events of the life and ministry of Jesus Christ were, each writer was a unique person, who had his own individual personality, ancestral lineage, cultural heritage, education, occupation, beliefs and point of view on God, the world, Judaism, and the mission of The Messiah.
 Therefore, each author had a different reason as to why he chose to add his version of the events from the life of Jesus Christ to the other accounts that already existed.
 Each Gospel account was written to satisfy the needs and interest of a different group of people, and each Gospel narrative has a slightly different focus and emphasis; whether to prove to the Jewish peoples that Jesus is their long promised Messiah, or to show the Gentiles of the Greek and Roman worlds that He is also the Savior sent by God for the salvation of all of humanity.

 It is likely that all four of the Gospel accounts were originally written in Greek, the language of trade and commerce in that region of the world at that time, although some believe that there may have been a proto-Matthew source document that was originally written in Hebrew or Aramaic, although no such manuscript has yet been found.